lpiccinelli-eth/UniDepth/README.md

 model = torch.hub.load("lpiccinelli-eth/UniDepth", "UniDepth", version=version, backbone=backbone, pretrained=True, trust_repo=True, force_reload=True)
 ```

-where backbones available are "vitl14" and "cnvnxtl", and versions available are "v1" and "v2".
 You can look into function `UniDepth` in [hubconf.py](hubconf.py) to see how to instantiate the model from local file: provide a local `path` in line 34.